Rustamxon7/My-Portfolio/README.md

 - HTML
 - CSS
+- JavaScript
 - Git
 - GitHub

 ### Install

-To clone this repo go to "https://github.com/Rustamxon7/Microverse-portfolio-project/tree/Portfolio-accessibility"
+To clone this repo go to "?"

 git clone your repo